 - Our program is a comprehensive alternative to attending your local brick-and-mortar school from ages 11-19.
 You can also register your child for individual subjects only.

 - Your child works from home, connected online with our Academy.

 - We will personally advise your family on your child’s subject choices, grade level milestones, and proposed exam dates.

-- Online classes are taught live, with a maximum of five learners in a group and the teacher will know your child’s name and face and monitor their progress personally.
+- Online classes are taught live, with a maximum of eight learners in a group and the teacher will know your child’s name and face and monitor their progress personally.

 - Your child will have free time on hand to pursue other interests.
 You will know immediately if your child is falling behind.
 Your child can contact each teacher personally 24/7 for immediate help.

 - Course work and exam preparation are geared towards high achievement, yet your family decides where you set your child’s goals.